Can You Submit Different Common App Essays to Different Schools

 Advice on How to Alter Your Common Application Essay

-Put the previous version away in a different location.
-First things first: save the current version somewhere else, like a Google doc, before you do anything else.
+First things first: Put the previous version away in a different location and save the current version somewhere else, like a Google doc, before you do anything else.
 You don’t want to make changes and then find out later that you can’t go back to the version you had before because you decided you liked the previous one better.

 Consider the shortcomings of the previous version, and make sure to address those issues in the revised version.
 When you are revising your essay, you should concentrate on filling in the gaps that existed in the previous version.